-If directed to Spence-Chapin, its employees, representatives or agents:

-Linda Alexandre, Chief Program Officer Spence-Chapin Services to Families and Children 410 East 92nd Street New York, NY 10128

-If directed to the Adoptive Parent(s):

-21. COMPLAINTS AND GRIEVANCES.
-Spence-Chapin has provided to the Adoptive Parent(s) information about its complaint policy and procedures as set forth in Attachment B to this Agreement, and the Adoptive Parent(s) acknowledges receipt of same.

-THIS ADOPTION AGREEMENT is hereby AGREED to by and between each of the undersigned parties.
+f directed to Spence-Chapin, its emp loyees, representatives or agents: Linda Alexandre, Chief Program Offi Spence-Chapin Services to Families : 410 East 92nd Street New York, NY 10128 f directed to the Adoptive Parent(s) VANCES.
+Spence-Chapin has provided to the Adoptive Parent(s) cy and procedures as set forth in Attachment B to this Agreement, and s receipt of same.
+THIS ADOPTION AGREEMENT is her reby AGREED to by and between each of the undersigned parties.
+SIGNATURES Adoptive Parent Date

-SIGNATURES

-Adoptive Parent